PA/PTAs create committees to oversee certain areas of PA/PTA business or to accomplish specific tasks.

 PA/PTAs often establish new committees to align with their values and meet the needs of their school communities.
 For instance, some PA/PTAs have added racial justice and equity committees to improve their community’s understandings and practices regarding racial justice and other forms of equity.

 PA/PTAs also establish ad-hoc committees to accomplish discrete tasks, run programs, and foster community.
-For example, your PA/PTA may form separate committees to run your fall festival, coordinate a charitable event, recruit volunteers, run your annual book fair, or plan a fundraising gala.
+For example, your PA/PTA may form separate committees to conduct outreach, coordinate a charitable event, recruit volunteers, run an annual book fair, or plan a fundraising gala.

 Committee meetings may be held virtually or at locations convenient to the members.